-22. Council could consider including an Following the introduction of community newsletters, Council ceased the practice of sending an abridged annual report to rate payers with rate notices. mail out as a way of making this information more readily available.
+22. Council could consider including an Following the introduction of community newsletters, Council ceased the practice of abridged annual report with its rale notice sending an abridged annual report to ratepayers with rate notices. mail out as a way of making this information more readily available.
+From the feedback obtained there is far greater viewing of these newsletters than pamphiets included with rates notices.
+In 2006-07 we have added a third newsletter to our community information package and this will allow for an abridged version of the annual report to be presented to the public.
+Note from General Manager - The General Manager suggests that the recommendation is inferior to the current and proposed practice.